 A range of resources have been produced to support employers with implementation of the Care Certificate.
 These resources include the Standards, Guidance documents and the Workbooks.
 Other organisations may produce material to support employers and can charge for these.
 However, we would advise employers to exercise caution before purchasing and check the added value of these priced resources compared with the free materials already available.

-We would encourage employers to regularly check our websites for any updates to the s or related documents.
+We would encourage employers to regularly check our websites for any updates to the FAQs or related documents.